henry-uta/EEG-Psychiatric-Disorders-Dataset/README.md

 ## Overview

 The task is to be able to predict a mental disorder based on EEG data.
 I used a deep neural network with 3 dense layers and classification loss function.
-The results were that the model would converge at around a 30% accuracy in predicting a mental disorder based off EEG data.
-This was out of 10 classes which is better than a 10% accuracy expected from random guessing.
+The results were that the model would converge at around a ~32% validation accuracy in predicting a mental disorder based off EEG data.
+This was out of 8 classes which is better than a 12.5% accuracy expected from random guessing.

 ## Summary of Workdone